kermit-xrp/xFUND/README.md

 #### Key Points

-The FundME platform works as follows:
+The xFUND platform works as follows:

 - A user creates a project and specifies the amount of funding they need.
 - The user sets the terms of the funding, such as the minimum amount of funding required, the deadline for funding, and the rewards for contributors.